resistingdestiny/creance/README.md

 You pay a small premium each month.
 If job losses climb far enough in your occupation, and you lose your job, you get paid.
 Investors put up the money and take the premiums as coupons.
+They can also trade notes creating a real-time prediction market on what professions are most at risk of automation.

-Hedera testnet only.
-No mainnet, no real money.
+Deployed on the Hedera testnet, usign world for human-validation (including selfie check) and offers two Bazantic gateways and recipes.

 [creance.co](https://creance.co) · [api.creance.co](https://api.creance.co) ·
 [open a real cover](https://creance.co/home/demo) with a published key